 Purchasing the best brand kitchen knife is a worthwhile investment.
 Buying a good qualitative knife and taking care of it means you will enjoy the tool for a lifetime.
 Furthermore, having the right kitchen tools means that cooking is more pleasurable, and definitely safer too.

 Before you head to buy your knife, get acquainted with the knife’s anatomy which includes:

 1. The Blade: this can be made of stainless steel, carbon steel, high-carbon steel or ceramic.
 For home-cooks, stainless steel tends to be a decent option but professional chefs often opt for high-carbon steel as they can re-sharpened.

-2. The Handle: the most beautiful handles are often made of wood, however, rubber or metal handles are more durable.
+2. The Handle: the most beautiful handles of kitchen knife are often made of wood, however, rubber or metal handles are more durable.
 The handle can either be affixed to the blade or folded around it.
 Riveted blades are considered to be stronger, however it’s important to just feel comfortable while holding the handle.

 3. The Bolster: a thick ridge between the handle and blade, providing a smooth transition between the two.
 The bolster is great for strengthening the knife, adding durability and providing a balance to the knife.